North Lawndale Employment Network to Distribute 300 Turkeys November 23rd

 NLEN is approaching their 25-year anniversary providing innovative employment opportunities and workforce training in North Lawndale, and the Turkey Giveaway is an annual tradition and a catalyst for promoting their programs.
 “We want people to feel comfortable coming through our doors and getting connected”, says Palms “And what better way than to spread some Thanksgiving cheer?”.

 The Turkey giveaway will begin at 10AM on Saturday, November 23rd and will end at 12PM or while supplies last.
 Turkeys will be distributed on a first-come, first-served basis.
 Contact [email protected] for more information.
-This event is made possible by the generous support of Amy Gudgeon, 24th Ward Alderwoman Monique Scott, Cinespace Film Studios Chicago, Wintrust Bank and Wintrust Mortgage North Lawndale and Old St. Pat’s Chicago
+This event is sponsored by the generous support of Amy Gudgeon, 24th Ward Alderwoman Monique Scott, Cinespace Film Studios Chicago, Wintrust Bank and Wintrust Mortgage North Lawndale, Chicago Neighborhood Policing Initiative 10th District and Old St. Pat’s Chicago.

 ABOUT NLEN: North Lawndale Employment Network’s mission is to improve the earnings potential of the North Lawndale community through innovative employment initiatives that lead to economic advancement and an improved quality of life.
 NLEN serves all job-seekers in the metropolitan area facing barriers to employment Learn more at nlen.org.